 Toms River Police Department and the Ocean County Jail have refused to comment on the lawsuit filed against them.

 A simple lack of communication can sometimes lead to large miscarriages of justice.
 Let the criminal defense attorneys at Lubiner, Schmidt & Palumbo look at your case to determine if you have been treated fairly and whether your legal rights have been fully protected.
-Call us at (844) 288-7978 or contact us online today for a free review of your case.
+Call us at (844) 288-7978 or contact us online today for a review of your case.